DisyInformationssysteme/cadenza-analytics-r/README.md

 }
 ```

+## Communication with Cadenza

+Details about the communication with Cadenza are described in `vignette("cadenza-analytics-r")`.

 # Using the Analytics extension

 Add the URL `https://host:port/the-route/endpoint-name` as analytics extension.

+- `host:port` are by default 127.0.0.1:9292
-- `/the-route` is the route chosen in mounting the script file on root.
+- `/the-route` is the route chosen in mounting the script file on root
-- `/endpoint-name` is the endpoint defined in GetCapabilities.
+- `/endpoint-name` is the endpoint defined in GetCapabilities